Find Affordable College Courses

 In-state tuition fees for undergraduate students at UMN Twin Cities are $15,254 per year.
 After completing their degree, physics graduates from UMN Twin Cities carry an average student debtload of $24,600.

-UMN Twin Cities excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Physics Schools in Minnesota list.
+As a testament to the quality of education it offers, UMN Twin Cities also is in the top 20% of our Best Physics Schools in Minnesota ranking.

 Read More…

-You’ll join some of the best and brightest minds around you if you attend Winona State University.
-The school came in at #2 on this year’s Best Value Physics Schools in Minnesota list.
-Winona State is a medium-sized public school located in the town of Winona.
+You’ll join some of the best and brightest minds around you if you attend University of Minnesota - Duluth.
+The school came in at #4 on this year’s Best Value Physics Schools in Minnesota list.
+UMN Duluth is a medium-sized public school located in the city of Duluth.

 Read More…